SLAzurin/armbian-aml-s8xx-kernel-build-steps/README.md

 The kernel source code we are using is located at https://github.com/xdarklight/linux/

-~~Click on the most recent active branch for meson-mx (for me it is meson-mx-integration-5.10-20201115)~~

-~~* Note: even if the current kernel version of Linux is older than the most recent one, you can still build the newest linux version.~~

 I am using Linux 5.10 to build Linux 5.11 and to make it work with Docker.

 From here, I will use the **root** user and the **/root/** directory for my workspace on my s8xx device.